 This policy does not pertain to the University Procurement Card Program.

-- Compliance with University policy, state and federal laws, and PCI DSS
+- Compliance with University policy, state and federal laws, contractual obligations and rules of the University's banks and financial institutions, and PCI DSS

-- Protection for the University from fines, liability, and loss of reputation
+- Protection for the University from fines, liability, and harm to its reputation

 - Acquiring Bank

 - The bank or financial institution that accepts payments for the products or services on behalf of a merchant.
-Wells Fargo is the University of Minnesota's acquiring bank.
+Wells Fargo Merchant Services is the University of Minnesota's acquiring bank.

-- The person to whom a payment card is issued, or an additional person authorized by the original cardholder to use the card.
+- The person to whom a payment card is issued or any individual authorized to use the payment card.

 - Contractual Obligation

-- State and/or federal law mandate many private data standards (e.g. HIPAA, FERPA, etc.).
+- State and federal legal mandates govern many private data standards (e.g. HIPAA, FERPA, etc.).
 However, PCI DSS is a set of standards that are required to be followed through terms and conditions of the payment card account contract the University has with the acquiring bank.

 - Customer (Non-University)